 While some electrical problems may seem like only an annoyance, others can pose serious safety hazards.
 In fact, home electrical fires account for an estimated 51,000 fires, nearly 500 deaths, more than 1,400 injuries and $1.3 billion in property damage each year.

 The circuits in older homes can’t always handle the power required by today’s gadgets.
 Without following the proper precautions to prepare your house for modern appliances, you could be setting yourself up for a fire or other dangerous electrical issues.

-If you’re looking to buy a house, especially an older one, pay attention to the age, number and appearance of the home’s electrical outlets.
-Washington, D.C. has some of the nation’s oldest housing stock, and even a thriving Virginia city like Warrenton had over 70 percent of Warrenton’s housing inventory was built before the 21st century.
+If you’re looking to buy a house, especially an older one, pay attention to the age, number, and appearance of the home’s electrical outlets.
+The Washington, D.C. area has some of the nation’s oldest housing stock.
+Take Warrenton, VA, for example — over 70 percent of Warrenton’s housing inventory was built before the 21st century.

 - Circuit overload: The most common cause, circuit overload is usually a result of tripping.
 Tripping occurs when one circuit has too many heavy power consuming devices at the same time.
 This happens to prevent overheating.